ReneOlsthoorn/Ground/README.md

 it everywhere.
 The Ground code is more compact, so typical usage of x86-64 is in innerloops.
 See Examples\mode7_optimized.g for an example of innerloop optimization.

-Ground has language constructs like class, group, function, while, if, string, float, etc...
-See file Examples\console.g to see some usage.
-It has a reference count system, so garbage collection is automatic.
+Ground has a reference count system, so garbage collection is automatic.
 This makes string concatenation easier.
 The generated code is reentrant, so multiple threads can run the same code if you use local variables.
 Recursion is also possible as can be seen in the sudoku.g example.